We all can feel alone even when surrounded by our greatest fans.

 A new command I give you: “Love one another.
 As I have loved you, so you must love one another.”
 (John 13:34)

 There’s just no room in Christ’s command for isolating ourselves.
-Believe me, I looked for some.
-I served at church for years in ways that didn’t require me to really connect with people.
+Believe me, I looked.
+I served at church for years in ways that didn’t require me to connect with people.
 It didn’t sanctify.
-They were blessed by my service, sure.
+People were blessed by my service, sure.
 But I was still playing it safe.
 My cross wasn’t fully assembled.

 Then one day, a pastor answered my feelings of isolation with, “Get out there and love on people.”